nballou/gaming-confounds/ms.typ

   I also changed my college major \[...\] I am in a more confident, inspired, determined headspace but I have admittedly not had a lot of time to play games.
 Gaming is my number one hobby but I've chosen to prioritize my physical health (healing after donating), education, and giving my spare time to spend with my family. _(P6955202, woman, 33)_
 ]

-For many participants, gaming is an adaptible activity that can be replaced with other activites that are viewed as more productive or wellbeing-supportive, when the environment supports pursuing those instead of (or in addition to) gaming.
+For many participants, gaming is an adaptable activity that can be replaced with other activities that are viewed as more productive or wellbeing-supportive, when the environment supports pursuing those instead of (or in addition to) gaming.

 == Social relationships